MonolithInd/update-fw-BC/README.md

 netblocks and then aggrigates them again where posible using Net::Netmask.
 It then inserts these IPs into a firewall.

-Currently supported is : IPFW, PF, IPTABLES, IPTABLES+IPSET
+Currently supported is : IPFW, PF, IPTABLES, IPTABLES+IPSET, NFTABLES

 1.0 SETTING UP YOUR LISTS
 -------------------------